commons-research/commons-dws-public/vault/Bachelor-project-jade.md

 As outlined in the [introduction](#introduction), DGBI is a recent pilot project, one of whose objectives is to evaluate and refine current collection and extraction methodologies, with the aim of improving them where necessary.

-One of the long-term objectives of both EMI and DGBI is to generate libraries of molecules obtained through sample extractions, with the aim of enabling their reuse and distribution to other laboratories for high-throughput biological screening.
+One of the long-term objectives of both EMI and DGBI is to generate libraries of molecules obtained through sample extractions, with the aim of enabling their reuse and distribution to other laboratories for further bioanalysis, including high-throughput biological screening.

 High-throughput screening (HTS) enables the automated testing of compound libraries to assess their activity against various biological targets.
 HTS is now extensively used in drug discovery, medical diagnostics, stem cell research, and genetic studies<sup><a href="#ref4" id="note4">4</a></sup>.

 The extraction mixture currently used as a solvent for molecule extraction in the DGBI project consists of 80% methanol, 20% distilled water, and 0.1% formic acid, for a total volume of 200 mL.
 This composition has proven to be highly effective in extracting metabolites from our samples.

-However, the solvent currently used in the DGBI project is not compatible with downstream analyses in biological or biochemical laboratories, as methanol can damage cells and formic acid can inhibit enzymatic reactions.
+However, the solvent currently used in the DGBI project for samples extraction is not compatible with downstream analyses in biological or biochemical laboratories, as methanol can damage cells and formic acid can inhibit enzymatic reactions.

 ## An alternative to methanol-based extraction